QUT-GenAI-Lab/local_rag_workshop/README.md

 # Local RAG workshop app
-This is an app built for the local RAG workshop being run by QUT's GenAI lab.
+This is an app built for the local RAG workshop being run by the [Queensland University of Technology GenAI lab](https://research.qut.edu.au/genailab/).

 This is a barebones app that allows non-technical users to build their own RAG-enabled LLM chats.
 The RAG backend is ChromaDB (using their default all-MiniLM-L6-v2 embedding model), whereas the LLM chat backend is enabled by a separate, external install of Ollama.

+[ *Screenshot of a chat thread in the app* ]

 # Features
 - drag-and-drop Vector Database creation for .doc/.docx, .pdf, .txt, and .csv files